Frequently Asked Questions

 Trinity Christian Academy's college acceptance rate is nearly 100 percent.
 Trinity's students are accepted to a variety of private and state colleges and universities as well as specialized institutions such as Massachusetts Maritime Academy.
 Several of our alumni have been awarded academic scholarships.
 Several of our alumni also proudly serve in the U.S. Military.

 What extracurricular activities and sports are offered at Trinity?

-On a weekly basis, students enjoy the opportunity to participate in music, art, physical education, foreign language (elementary-high school), chapel, computer lab, and library class.
-Trinity offers opportunities for students to participate in regional events including Science Fair, Speech Meet, Music Festival, Math Olympics, and Leadership Conferences.
+On a weekly basis, students enjoy the opportunity to participate in music, art, physical education, foreign language (middle-high school), chapel, computer lab, and library class.
 Seventh-grade students explore the National Seashore during a four-day trip; Eighth-grade students travel to Washington, D.C. for one week and

 high school students have the biannual opportunity to travel to Europe for one week.